Thai Real Estate As An Investment | SunwayEstates

 Source: Bank of Thailand

-While demand in mid- and low-range remains sluggish (as of March 2022), there is strong recovery in certain sectors.
-Appreciation currently is largely driven by local demand for detached homes in major cities, as well as sustained demand for high-quality second homes and vacation homes in resort destinations.
-Worldwide trend towards bigger units and self-sufficient amenities are reflected in both demand and future supply pipeline.
+While demand in the mid and low-range remains sluggish (as of March 2022), there is a strong recovery in certain sectors.
+Current appreciation is driven mainly by local demand for detached homes in major cities, as well as sustained demand for high-quality second homes and vacation homes in resort destinations.
+The worldwide trend towards bigger units and self-sufficient amenities is reflected in both demand and future supply pipelines.

 👉 SUNWAY COMMENT